 But the fish taco is harder.
 I’ve been eating them, from Baja street stands, my whole adult life.
 And on a warm morning when I don’t have any pressing obligations, I jones for one.
 Or three.

 The thing is, though, the fish taco is a genius food where it’s from.
 In a fishing town like Ensenada, after the high-value fish are sold to market, there is plenty of bycatch and low-value fish which stays in town, at low prices.
-The cheap and plentiful whitefish and angelito shark is local and tastes as fresh as it is, but it’s a bit on the boring side.
-So it gets beer battered and tempura’d in beautiful lard, put in a recently made corn tortilla along with cabbage and pico de gallo, and topped with crema-based white sauce and muy picante salsa.
+The cheap and plentiful small angel sharks and dogfish are locally caught and taste as fresh as they are, but they can be a bit on the boring side.
+So a fillet gets beer battered and tempura’d in beautiful lard, put in a recently made corn tortilla along with cabbage and pico de gallo, and topped with crema-based white sauce and muy picante salsa.
 It’s an incredibly delicious street food that usually costs about a dollar, even in the higher-priced burghs of North Baja.

 As soon as the dish gets transplanted to another location, it starts to fall apart, conceptually.
 The biggest issue is the availability, or lack thereof, of fresh, cheap, delicious fish that fries well.
 In the coastal cities of the western US, commercial fishing — to the extent it has not been displaced altogether — doesn’t dump a lot of cheap bycatch into the local economy.
 So a cook in US California who wants to serve a fish taco is faced with either 1) purchasing cheap, poor-tasting, usually farmed fish, like tilapia or 2) paying a premium for quality fish.
 Paying a premium is the right answer for me, of course, but when it leads to a seven dollar street taco, you start to hear complaints.
 A friend of mine once described this kind of fancy dish as a bourgeois insult to the idea of a taco.
 We’re pretty sure writing that in a review of a major advertiser is what got him fired from the local paper, but he has a point.
 The core purpose of a taco surely centers on making something delicious out of a tortilla and whatever else is at hand.